aershov24/PMSC_Candidates_Test/Kanban_doreenbinwi@yahoo.com.md

 ---

-## Q1: What are some the importance of WIP in kanban ?
+## Q1: What are some of the importance of WIP in kanban ?

 **Difficulty:** `mid`